-Rocky road ahead for implementation of ObamacareDecember 9th, 2012 in Health /
+Rocky road ahead for implementation of ObamacareDecember 9, 2012 by Mira Oberman in Medicine & Health / Health

 President Barack Obama may have defeated opponents of his landmark health care law in the courts and at the ballot box, but the sweeping reforms still face a rocky road ahead.